gcflames5/splitwise-java/README.md

 **Registration**
 ***
-The library expects consumer key and consumer secret of Splitwise and can be fetched after registering your application [here](https://secure.splitwise.com/oauth_clients).
+The library expects consumer key and consumer secret of splitwise.Splitwise and can be fetched after registering your application [here](https://secure.splitwise.com/oauth_clients).

 **Using the library**